 And ultimately, friends, what we're after is that Christ would receive the glory He is worthy of.
-We want to worship Christ for what He's done on the cross-not for what we've reimagined Him to have done!
+We want to worship Christ for what He's done on the cross-not for what we've reimagined Him to have done.
 He deserves to be praised for the Savior that He is, not the Savior that our mistaken interpretations and fallen notions of fairness have re-envisioned Him to be.
-And so we're going to dig in.